Last Updated on November 8, 2024 by Laila Oliveira

 In case you didn’t know, people here spend a lot of time outside of their homes.

-I mean a LOT
+I mean a LOT.

 As an introvert who loved curling up in a cozy spot in my room, it was confusing to see so many people sitting at cafés and parks throughout the day.
 But when you’re in love with the Portuguese sun, you can’t help but spend some time soaking up the golden sunshine!

-Since people are often around company, greeting strangers is also common.
+Since people are often around the company, greeting strangers is also common.
 Whether you’re walking down the street or grabbing a quick coffee – Portuguese people sure know how to make someone’s day.
 They don’t judge how close an acquaintance you are; they’re friendly and will most likely greet you “bom dia” (good morning) with a smile on their face.

 Our article on Learning Portuguese is a delightful read to know more common words before you move here.
 The locals will love you for trying even if you’re not great at it; don’t be shy.